kjiwa/lotus-leaf/README.md

 ## Overview

-The Energy Meter Data Collector (EMDC) is a daemon that connect to an energy meter over a network using the Modbus TCP protocol.
+The Energy Meter Data Collector (EMDC) is a daemon that connects to an energy meter over a network using the Modbus TCP protocol.
 It was designed to periodically query a meter for a set of metrics and record them to a database.